mas-bandwidth/gafferongames/content/post/integration_basics.md

         a = f/m

-Since acceleration is the rate of change in velocity over time, we can also say that force divided by mass is the rate of change in velocity:
+Since acceleration is the rate of change in velocity over time, we can say that force divided by mass is the rate of change in velocity:

         dv/dt = a = F/m